-Where can you use porcelain pavers for landscaping?
-Essentially the same as with any other outdoor pavers such as concrete or brick landscape pavers.
-But with colors from bright white through creams, from brown and greys to charcoal black, styles that simulate wood, cement, travertine, slate, marble, terracotta, terrazzo and more, you have so many more options.
+Where can you use porcelain landscape pavers?
+While essentially the same as with any other landscape patio pavers, such as concrete or brick pavers, Archatrak carries pavers with colors from bright white through creams, brown, and greys to charcoal black, styles that simulate wood, cement, travertine, slate, marble, terracotta, terrazzo and more!
+You have so many more options to choose from.
 And sizes?
 Again your options far exceed other paving products.
-From cobblestone blocks as small as 4” x 4”, paving stones from 8″ x 8″, wood look planks up to 96″ long and 12″ wide, and slabs as large as 48″ x 96″.
+From cobblestone blocks as small as 4” x 4”, paving stones from 8″ x 8″, wood-look planks up to 96″ long and 12″ wide, and slabs as large as 48″ x 96″.

-Plus porcelain pavers are resistant to frost, staining, fading, mold and mildew and exceptionally low maintenance.
+Plus, our porcelain landscape pavers are resistant to frost, staining, fading, mold and mildew, and exceptionally low maintenance.
 And with our new 3cm thick T30 pavers, you now have more options for vehicular applications with pavers that are lighter in weight and dimensionally precise.

 Over compacted sand or gravel

-Porcelain pavers can be laid directly over well compacted gravel with a top layer of leveling sand.
-T20 porcelain pavers can be used for most residential applications and for commercial applications moderate pedestrian traffic application.
-For more heavy duty applications including areas subject to light vehicular traffic, the thicker T30 porcelain pavers are generally a better option due to their breaking strength of up to three times that of T20 porcelain pavers.
+Porcelain landscape pavers can be laid directly over well compacted gravel with a top layer of leveling sand.
+T20 porcelain pavers can be used for most residential applications and for commercial applications moderate pedestrian traffic applications.
+For more heavy-duty applications including areas subject to light vehicular traffic, the thicker T30 porcelain pavers are generally a better option due to their breaking strength of up to three times that of T20 porcelain pavers.

 Use tile spacers to ensure consistent spacing and alignment when laying, preferably spacers with a flat base.
 The flat base prevents the spacers from becoming loose and helps to keep adjacent tiles at a consistent level.